-- If obligated to register for VAT in the relevant jurisdiction, you can apply to register with the relevant authorities, and claim tax charges deducted in the local VAT report.
-Note that a special procedure for claiming VAT may be needed for VAT paid prior to registration date.
+- If obligated to register for VAT in the relevant jurisdiction, you can apply to register with the relevant authorities and claim tax charges deducted from the local VAT report.
+Note that a special procedure for claiming VAT may be needed for VAT paid prior to the registration date.

 VAT refunds in Europe – an introduction

-Note: **As of January 1st 2021: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden
+**As of January 1st, 2021: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden

 The EU VAT refund process is different for businesses established within the EU and for businesses without such establishment (e.g. through a local branch):

 If established within the EU